jasonkneen/RESTe/readme.md

 };
 ```

-The processResponse function was written to try to parse the data as it came back, check for success / results etc - but even with that I was finding myself duplicating a lot of code.
+_(The processResponse function was written to try to parse the data as it came back, check for success / results etc - but even with that I was finding myself duplicating a lot of code.)_

+## NEW WAY - USING RESTe

 So the idea behind RESTe was to have a single JS library I could drop in a project, then apply a simple config to it and have *it* generate the methods for me.